nsrandom/ai8n/ui/streamlit/README.md

 2. **View the Graph**: The main area shows an interactive graph of the workflow
 3. **Explore Nodes**: Click on the sidebar to see detailed information about each node
 4. **Understand Connections**: View how nodes are connected in the workflow
+5. **View Executions**: Select an execution from the "Execution History" section in the sidebar
+6. **Analyze Execution Flow**: See how data flows through nodes during execution with color-coded status
+7. **Inspect Node Data**: View input and output values for each node in the execution

 ## Graph Visualization

+### Workflow Graph
 - **Nodes**: Represented as colored circles with node names
 - **Connections**: Shown as arrows between nodes
 - **Colors**: Different node types have different colors: